gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/DiogoAntunes/README.md

 To avoid code duplication, TileOp could be implemented by an abstract class with a protected method that would perform this added functionality for the ops that require it, so that it could be called at the end of the setTile method.

-Example code implementation for OpBlock, which would extend a class called TileUpdateOperation that would have the additional logic mentioned above:
+Example code implementation for OpBlock, which would extend a class called TileUpdateOp that would have the additional logic mentioned above:

 ```
-public class OpBlock extends TileUpdateOperation implements TileOperation {
+public class OpBlock extends TileUpdateOp implements TileOp {
     public OpBlock() {
         ...
     }